Freeport schools investigating slavery assignment

 Freeport schools investigating complaint about slavery assignment

-The Freeport school district is investigating an online allegation that a middle school social studies teacher told students to "write something funny" about pictures of slaves as part of a Reconstruction Era lesson, the superintendent told parents in a letter.
+The Freeport school district is investigating a middle school social studies teacher after a Facebook post alleged the teacher told students to "write something funny" about pictures of slaves as part of a Reconstruction Era lesson, the superintendent told parents in an online letter.

 The teacher is on the faculty at J.W.
 Dodd Middle School, Superintendent Dr. Kishore Kuncham said in the letter, posted on the district's website.
-The employee has been reassigned to administrative duties during the investigation, spokeswoman Deirdre Gilligan said Tuesday.
+The employee has been reassigned to administrative duties during the investigation, Kuncham said Tuesday.

 A grandmother made the allegation Friday on Facebook.
 Her post was accompanied by four photos of slaves.